IBM-Blockchain-Archive/marbles/tutorial_part1.md

 ##Part 1 Goals
 - User can create a marble and store it in the chaincode state
 - User can read and display all marbles in the chaincode state
-- User can transfer marble to another user
+- User can transfer a marble to another user
 - User can delete a marble
 - Server pushes block/marble updates to client when a new block event has occurred
 - Deployable on Bluemix